-The first recipe here is for the classic Zombie Punch, one that was recently unearthed by Jeff "Beachbum" Berry.
-The recipe comes from a private recipe collection of Don the Beachcomber, one of the founders of the tiki drink culture and a man known for guarding his recipes very well.
-Berry writes about the 1937 Zombie Punch recipe in his book Sippin' Safari, and Paul Clarke has more of the story at Time for a Drink: Zombie Punch.
+This recipe is for the classic 1934 zombie punch, which was unearthed by Jeff "Beachbum" Berry.
+It comes from the private collection of Don (Beach) the Beachcomber, one of the founders of the tiki cocktail culture.
+Beach was a man known for guarding his recipes very well and Berry wrote about this one in his 2007 book "Sippin' Safari."

 - 1 teaspoon cinnamon syrup

 - 1/2 ounce falernum

 - Dash Angostura Bitters

 - 1 teaspoon grenadine

 - Garnish: mint sprigs